 The stability of your pelvic floor muscles may have a part in preventing the bladder from fully emptying.
 Multiple childbirths, pelvic surgeries (cesarean delivery for example), or nerve damage can cause the pelvic floor to weaken.

 Schedule an appointment with your general practitioner to talk about what other medical conditions could be contributing to this, such as diabetes, multiple sclerosis, or stroke.
 Most importantly, talk to them about what medications you’ve taken recently, including those that are over the counter.
 Antihistamines, decongestants, and even anti-inflammatories can cause urinary retention.- Mark R. LaFlamme, MD

 UTIs can develop anywhere in the urinary system, but they most often occur in the bladder and urethra.
-They’re more common in women than men because females have a shorter urethra, allowing bacteria to travel more easily to the bladder.
+They’re more common in women than men because women have a shorter urethra.
+This allows bacteria to travel more easily to the bladder.

 As the infection progresses, you may experience:

 - loss of bladder control

 Overactive bladder symptoms